NamjuLee/Data-Design-AI-for-Urban-Data-and-Viz-Harvard-GSD-public/README.md

 **WORKSHOP**

-Pipeline for visualization on designers' perspective Typescript basic
+This part is about implementing interactive visualization with urban data and the results from Machine Learning on a web browser.
+We will examine practical digital mapping techniques such as Bin, Color Blending, and more.

 ArcGIS JSAPI / MapboxGL / HTML Canvas / njsCore / Typescript ...
-Implementing digital mapping and visualization on web environment Understanding of boilerplate code and the pipeline

 Point, Line, Polygon, Interaction, Bin, Color Computation Blending mode using HTML Canvas

-Digital Mapping and Visualization

-LAB 01 - Typescript Basic

-LAB 02 - Basic visualization
+LAB 01 - Basic visualization

-LAB 03 - Visualization Vector and Raster
+LAB 02 - Visualization Vector and Raster

-LAB 04 - Visualization analysis methods and tools
+LAB 03 - Visualization analysis methods and tools

 ---

 !
-This schedule could be revised based on the students' expectations and time.
+This schedule could be revised based on the student's expectations and time.

 ---